Never woven before? Need a refresher? No problem! You are in the right place!

 Do you want to learn how to weave shapes?
 Knowing how to weave simple shapes like squares, triangles, and circles will help you break down more complex shapes and make weaving imagery a breeze.
 Learn these and much more in the second e-book of the Learn to Weave series!
 Click Below!

 Weave structure in which the weft passes over, then under consecutive warps.
 Think of it as over one warp and under the next.
 Repeat, repeat, repeat.
 A lot of types of weavings fit into this description – including balanced weave and tapestry.

 You can learn more about the 3 Basic Weave Structures HERE!

-Balanced Weave – One weaving in each hand… nevermind.
 Plain weave happens when there are equal parts warp and weft that are visible.
 This usually creates a thinner and better draping weaving.
-Balanced weaves usually have a higher EPI because the warp needs to be close enough that the weft doesn’t completely compress.
+Balanced weavings usually have a higher EPI because the warp needs to be close enough that the weft does not completely compress.

-Warp-Faced Weave – Weaving type in which the warp completely covers up the weft.
+Weaving type in which the warp completely covers up the weft.
 This weave requires a very high EPI.
-Warp-faced weave is not as common as other weave structures but it can create a really interesting effect.
+Warp-faced weave is not as common as other weave structures, but it can create a really interesting effect.
 Especially when the weft is thick and bulky.

-Skein – A bundle of yarn with a center pull that is ready to use and doesn’t need to be wound.
+A bundle of yarn with a center-pull that is ready to use and doesn’t need to be wound.
 Usually oblong.
 You can find yarn skeins in craft stores in a variety of weights and fibers.

 There are a lot more weaving terms that will pop up when talking about specific techniques or equipment.
-Don’t worry, I’ll go over them as they come up.
+Don’t worry, I will go over them as they come up.
 Once you know these 12 weaving terms, you are ready to get started!

 ⇣ Love It?
 Share It! ⇣